contact us for available spots

 As a whole, with the physical sciences, the students can experiment with their environment and become comfortable with the terminology and the study of those sciences.
 The students are not intimidated and, instead, feel confident in further exploring these sciences.

-Additionally, the students are aware that some of the things they once thought of as rocks (coral) are animals; that things they may have thought of as plants (algae) have their own kingdom; and, that one of the smallest animals in the world (amoeba) can only be seen through a microscope.
+Additionally, the students are aware that some of the things they once thought of as rocks (coral) are animals; that things they may have thought of as plants (mushrooms) have their own kingdom (the Fungi); and, that one of the smallest animals in the world (amoeba) can only be seen through a microscope.
 This broadening awareness in their world helps shape the students’ perspective not only of themselves, but also of their place in the world.

 The extra-curricular subject areas are a vital part of any Montessori classroom.
 Each of these “extra” courses, whether it is art, music, P.E., language studies, etc., has a role in providing the student a framework for him/her to develop and grow in any direction he/she wishes to go.
 In addition, much needed life lessons are begun in these courses, which can provide a foundation for each student to make wise, yet sometimes very difficult, choices now and in the future.
 Lessons such as teamwork, inclusivity, harmony, peace, etc., come across very clearly when the students are depending on it in order to, for example, complete a musical production.